kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 ### Request Body <!-- omit in toc -->

-> The current user's password.
+> The request must contain the current user's password.

 ```json
 {